ourresearch/total-impact-core/README.md

     python totalimpact/web.py
     then surf up http://127.0.0.1:5000/

-Note that you need CouchDB installed so that Total Impact can talk to it.
-By default, your CouchDB needs to be set up with an admin user called "test" with a password of "password".
-Particular settings for your CouchDB can be added to the config/totalimpact.conf.json file.
-On startup, TI will try to talk to the database and create the necessary views (you can see the view definitions in the config too.)
+__CouchDB__

+Total-impact needs a running instance of CouchDB.

+___How to install CouchDB___

-How to install CouchDB on Ubuntu Linux:
+on Ubuntu Linux:

-It is available in the recent repos

-    apt-get install couchdb
+1. apt-get install couchdb
+1. run `couchdb` to start Couch.
+Done.
+You can test the CouchDB install at <http://localhost:5984/_utils>

-How to install CouchDB to OSX Snow Leopard:
+on OSX Snow Leopard:

 1. Install [homebrew](http://mxcl.github.com/homebrew/).
 1. Run `brew install -v couchdb` (The `-v` for "verbose" fixes a [weird bug](http://code418.com/blog/2012/02/22/couchdb-osx-lion-verbose/)).
 Install will take a while, as there are big dependencies.
 1. Run `couchdb` to start Couch.
 Done.
 You can test the CouchDB install at <http://localhost:5984/_utils>

+___CouchDB setup___

+Customized settings for connecting to CouchDB can be set in the config/totalimpact.conf.json file.

+By default, total-impact will try to contact CouchDB at http://localhost:5984/ through an admin user  called "test" with password "password".
+To configure CouchDB for this default admin account, make sure your couch config file (often at /usr/local/etc/couchdb/local.ini) contains these lines:

+    [admins]
+    test = password

+then restart couchdb (the password will be overwritten in the local.ini file with a hash of the password).

+When total-impact starts will, if necessary, create the database and all necessary views (you can see the view definitions [in the config](https://github.com/total-impact/total-impact/blob/master/config/totalimpact.conf.json).